Having fun. Finding Adventures. Eating Plants.

 Jason Wilson

-An artist at heart, he harnesses his wanderlust to uncover the beauty in unexpected truths and techniques.
+An artist at heart, he harnesses his wanderlust to uncover the beauty in unexpected truths and inspiring artistic techniques.

 Two Peas, Together

-We push each other to ramble, read, and reason, and remember: there’s always another awe-inspiring detail to find.
+We push each other to ramble, read, and reason, and remember: there’s always another awe-inspiring detail to find, you just need to spend the time.

 We believe: to be better, you must first be different.
 By that we mean you can’t be afraid to try new things, to learn new things, to eat new things.
 Change is inevitable and some cultures handle it better than others.
-We want to learn from them.
-To appreciate the meaning of impermanence, the serenity in minimalism, and the Zen that comes with contentment.
+We want to learn from those who do it best.
+To appreciate the meaning of impermanence, the serenity of minimalism, and the Zen of contentment.

-The stories and recipes we share here are not all successes because people love to hear about other people’s failures.
+The stories and recipes we share here are not all tales of winning, because people love to hear about other people’s failures.
 (Kidding!)
-No, we share the failures too because, well… sometimes they are funny.
+No, we also share the failures because, well… sometimes they are funny.
 But also because we want people to realize that traveling in real life isn’t like the commercial for the resort.
 As we discover more about who we are today, powerful emotions arise, we sometimes get restless, and we sometimes miss home.
 But that doesn’t mean we’re not loving the journey or “doing vacation wrong.”

 Perhaps life’s what happens when you stop trying to control the narrative?